iMissile/Self.Writing/Notes/DataScience_notes.md

 ```
 usethis::edit_r_environ() will open your user .Renviron which is in your home
 usethis::edit_r_environ("project") will open the one in your project

+The .Renviron file in your case would only read:
+NOAA_KEY=your-noaa-token
 ```
 - COOL!
 [R for Enterprise: Understanding R’s Startup](https://rviews.rstudio.com/2017/04/19/r-for-enterprise-understanding-r-s-startup/), 2017-04-19, by by Sean Lopp
 - [How to create .Renviron file?](https://stackoverflow.com/questions/40788645/how-to-create-renviron-file)